-Tourism New Zealand under fire for inappropriate Instagram images
+Racy, raunchy and dangerous: NZ 'tourism' Instagram account removed

-Tourism New Zealand has come under fire for inappropriate photos posted on an Instagram account which appears to be affiliated with the organisation - but isn't.
+Tourism New Zealand has been unwittingly linked to inappropriate photos posted on an Instagram account which appears to be affiliated with the organisation - but isn't.

 The account, which uses the handle @tourism_nz, contains thousands of photos - some beautiful, some saucy and some completely bizarre.
 However the account was removed this week after the Weekend Herald emailed questions to @tourism_nz about the images.